-Gates of Obstructions:
+4. Gates of Obstructions:

-Bus drivers must stay in the vehicle and cannot open gates to residences roads; must be free of obstruction in order to pick up a student.
+Bus drivers must stay in the vehicle and cannot open gates to residences' roads, which must be free of obstruction in order to pick up a student.

-Please understand that the bus is an extension of the school day, once a student is on the bus they are expected to follow all rules and regulations of the TAKINI School.
+Please understand that the bus is an extension of the school day, once a student is on the bus, they are expected to follow all rules and regulations of the TAKINI School.
 All bus infractions will be reported to the appropriate school administration.

-I. BUS INFRACTIONS
+C. BUS INFRACTIONS

 The bus driver has authority over their bus students.
 In case of rule infraction on the bus, the bus driver will try to resolve the problem and report the incident to the building principal for appropriate disciplinary action.
-In the event of inclement weather and country bus transportation is cancelled, it is cancelled for both AM & PM transportation runs.
+In the event of inclement weather and country bus transportation is canceled, it is canceled for both AM & PM transportation runs.

-BUS RULES
+D. BUS RULES

-- 1. Be respectful to the bus driver and all others.

-- 2. Listen to the bus driver and follow the bus driver's directives.

-- 3. Sit on the bus, do not stand.

-- 4. Profanity or vulgar language will not be tolerated on the bus.

-- 5. No Public Displays of Affection.

-- 6. No opening of emergency doors, unless there is permission from the bus driver.

-- 7. No littering.

-- 8. No hanging out windows.

-- 9. No smoking.

-- 10. No vandalism (will result in immediate suspension form the bus and parent/guardian will be contacted).
+- 1. Be respectful to the bus driver and all others. - 2.
+Listen to the bus driver and follow the bus driver's directives. - 3.
+Sit on the bus, do not stand. - 4.
+Profanity or vulgar language will not be tolerated on the bus. - 5.
+No Public Displays of Affection. - 6.
+No opening of emergency doors, unless there is permission from the bus driver. - 7.
+No littering. - 8.
+No hanging out windows. - 9.
+No smoking. - 10.
+No vandalism (will result in immediate suspension form the bus and parent(s)/guardian will be contacted).

-- 10. No fighting or rough play.

-11. During winter months all students must wear appropriate winter coats, etc. This list is not inclusive.
+- 11. No fighting or rough play. - 12.
+During winter months all students must wear appropriate winter coats, etc. This list is not inclusive.

-K. ACTIVITY BUSES
+E. ACTIVITY BUSES